Andre Francois Biography

 Biography

-At the fall of France in 1940, he moved his family to Marsailles, and then Savoie.
-After the liberation, they returned to Paris, eventually settling in a farmhouse in Grisy-les-Platres, where he set up his studio in the garden.
+At the fall of France in 1940, he moved his family to Marseilles and then Savoie.
+After the liberation of France, they returned to Paris, eventually settling in a farmhouse in Grisy-les-Plâtres, where he set up his studio in the garden.
 There, he created mixed-media sculptures and paintings, working within themes of nature and animals.

 His prolific career also expanded into cartoon and illustration.
-He drew political cartoons for the Leftist publication Le Nouvel Observateur, soon gaining recognition by major publications throughout Europe, the U.K., and the U.S. He illustrated nearly 50 covers for the New Yorker, as well as several for Punch, Sports Illustrated, Life, Vogue, Esquire, Le Mode, and Fortune.
+François drew political cartoons for the Leftist publication Le Nouvel Observateur, soon gaining recognition by major publications throughout Europe, the U.K., and the U.S. He illustrated nearly fifty covers for the New Yorker, as well as several for Punch, Sports Illustrated, Life, Vogue, Esquire, Le Mode, and Fortune.
 Additionally, he illustrated a variety of book covers and published his own children’s books.
 He was a member of Alliance Graphique Internationale.

-Francoise exhibited widely, including major retrospectives at the Museé d’Art moderne in Paris (1986) and the Mitsukoshi Museum, Tokyo (1995).
-In 1977 he was awarded an honorary doctorate from the University of London.
-In 2002, a studio fire destroyed all his work that was not in a collection or museum, including sculpture, paintings, and works on paper.
-The following year, he held an exhibition at the Centre Pompidou, titled “Ordeal by Fire”.
+François exhibited widely, including major retrospectives at the Museé d’Art moderne in Paris in 1986 and the Mitsukoshi Museum, Tokyo in 1995.
+He was named a Chevalier de la Légion d'Honneur in 1975 and, in 1977, was awarded an honorary doctorate from the University of London.
+A studio fire in 2002 destroyed all his work, including sculpture, paintings, and works on paper.
+The following year, he held an exhibition at the Centre Pompidou, titled Ordeal by Fire.

-He died on April 11, 2005, at the age of 89.
+André François died on 11 April 2005, at the age of eighty-nine-years-old.